bssammel/bssammel/README.md

 While I am seeking out my next role, I am working to expand my direct primary care practice focused electronic medical record system to include appointment management, practice management, and billing management. -->

 ### My 5-9 🏡
 When I am not at my desk with a cat in my lap doing her best to be a good rubber duck partner, you can probably find me in my backyard garden tending to my heirloom crops🌱, making dinner with my husband🍛, or exploring the trails of northwest Vermont where I have recently relocated to.
-You can also catch me at the Burlington Farmer's Market on Saturdays or the Winooski market on Sunday mornings.

 I am also working to expand my direct primary care practice focused electronic medical record system to include appointment management, practice management, and billing management.
+With some major changes planned for the database, I am learning how to best build with AWS.

 <h2> 🛠 &nbsp;My Tech Stack</h2>